NDNU Brings Video Coaching to Teacher Preparation (via EdTech Innovation Hub)

 EdTech Innovation Hub feature on Notre Dame de Namur University using VC3 by Edthena for video-based teacher preparation coaching

-2. The program aligns with California’s credentialing standards.
-Vaughn noted that VC3 supports tighter alignment with the TPEs set by the CTC.
-“We are already beginning to see these positive impacts in our exploratory pilot, guided by the Edthena team and supported by our committed faculty and staff,” she said.
-University Supervisor Kate Maselli Zimman added that the platform is “a space where goals, video, and evidence come together intentionally.”
+The pilot is guided by the Edthena team and the Center’s frameworks.
+“We are already beginning to see these positive impacts in our exploratory pilot, guided by the Edthena team and supported by our committed faculty and staff,” Vaughn said.

-Read the full article, “Notre Dame de Namur University rolls out video coaching for teacher candidates with Edthena”.
+Read the full article, “Notre Dame de Namur University rolls out video coaching for teacher candidates with Edthena.”

 To learn how VC3 supports video-based coaching and observation in teacher preparation, visit the VC3 page.